 Our minds are blown!

-Adele has proved once again why she’s the queen of the music industry after it was revealed the star has earned a whopping £16.5million in the past year.
+Adele has proved once again why she’s the queen of the music industry after it was revealed the star raked in a whopping £142m from her 15-month world tour last year.

-‘The Adele success story just rumbles on and on,’ a source told The Sun.
+‘The Adele success story just rumbles on and on,’ a source told The Sun at the time.

 ‘It’s an incredible amount of money, more than you’d think she’d ever need.
 And she has always been very careful with her earnings so there’s no chance she’ll waste any of it.’

 The insider added: ‘It just proves that she’s one of the biggest stars, if not the biggest, in her industry.’

 The mum-of-one can put her healthy bank balance down to the incredible sales of her third album ’25’, which has sold 22million copies worldwide since it’s release in November 2015.This huge figure comes after Adele – who shares five-year-old son Angelo with her husband Simon Konecki – was forced to cancel her last two remaining tour dates at Wembley after she damaged her vocal chords.

 Following more than 100 shows around the world, the star announced to her fans that she was ‘devastated’ not to be able to finish her tour in an emotional statement which finished: ‘I’m sorry.
 I love you I’m so sorry.
 Please forgive me x’.

 And unfortunately, it looks like we won’t be hearing any new music from Adele for a while as she previously revealed she’ll be taking an extended break from touring in order to focus on having another baby.

 She said at the time: ‘I’ll see ya later, I’ll see ya on the other side.
 In a couple of years when I’ll be back, you won’t be able to get rid of me.
 I’m going to go and have a baby.’